aiglesiasexposito/complete_automation/README.md

 **NOTE:** You can see the pom.xml configuration from web_test module.

-If you like to override default run settings you can just run it with:

 ## Mobile module

 `mvn clean install -Dspring.profiles.active="ios" -Ddevice.name="Iphone 6" -Dapp.file="myiosapp.ipa"`